 - Cancer treatment.
-Dysgeusia can occur as a side effect of chemotherapy and radiation.
-It is more common in the treatment of head and neck cancers, though it can appear with treatment of any type of cancer.
-According to the Society of Sensory Professionals, cancer treatment can interfere with the ability to taste or smell food temporarily or permanently.
-Doctors should address these effects to prevent malnutrition and weight loss.
+Dysgeusia occurs as a side effect of chemotherapy and radiation.
+It is more common in treating head and neck cancers, though it can appear with the treatment of any cancer.
+Cancer treatment interferes with our ability to taste or smell food temporarily or permanently.
+If you are undergoing chemotherapy or other cancer treatments, talk with your doctors about these side effects to prevent malnutrition and weight loss.

 - Diabetes.
-Another instance of tongue dysfunction is in people with undiagnosed diabetes, especially in cases of adult onset or type 2 diabetes mellitus.
-Referred to as “diabetic tongue” by an article in the Journal of Family Medicine and Primary Care, dysgeusia can be an early symptom of the disease.
-Researchers found altered taste was not constant throughout the day, so it could be attributed to fluctuations in blood sugar levels and identified as an early clinical sign for diabetes.
+Another reason for tongue dysfunction is in people with undiagnosed diabetes, especially in type 2 diabetes mellitus.
+Often referred to as “diabetic tongue” by an article in the Journal of Family Medicine and Primary Care, dysgeusia can be an early disease symptom.
+Researchers found altered taste was not constant throughout the day, which could be attributed to fluctuations in blood sugar levels and identified as an early clinical sign for diabetes.

-- Other causes.
-The previous study also recognized that other systemic health problems, such as zinc deficiencies, dry mouth and autoimmune diseases could also cause the taste changes.
-Other causes range from aging and physiological changes, such as pregnancy and menopause.
-In addition, head injuries and certain surgeries of the ear, nose and throat can cause taste disorders.
+- Other Causes.
+Dry mouth, tobacco use, autoimmune diseases, aging, and physiological changes, such as pregnancy and menopause, can also cause this condition.
+Also, head injuries and certain surgeries of the ear, nose, and throat can cause taste disorders.
 Dental issues like poor oral hygiene and the extraction of a wisdom tooth can also lead to dysgeusia.

-To avoid inadequate nutrition and unhealthy ingredients to enhance taste, dietary counseling about flavoring agents and spices is important.
-The counseling explains the importance of avoiding additional salt and sugar, which can increase cavity risk and contribute to high blood pressure.
+To avoid inadequate nutrition and unhealthy ingredients to enhance taste, talk to a registered dietician about flavoring agents and spices is also essential.
+Furthered counseling explains the importance of avoiding additional salts and sugars, which are linked to increase the risks of cavities and contribute to high blood pressure.

-Finally, it is important to seek regular dental visits for preventive oral health care.
-Along with routine home care and a healthy lifestyle, these tactics may help diminish the degree of dysgeusia and make you more excited about sitting around the dinner table.
+Along with routine home care, a healthy lifestyle, and managing any other conditions, these tactics may reduce or diminish dysgeusia and make you more excited about sitting around the dinner table and enjoying your meals.